Our content may include links to products from our partners

 On the other hand, getting approved with “okay” interest might cause the lender to jack the interest rates “sky high”.
-It might not even be worth the line of credit in the first place.
-Bare in mind that collecting this high interest could take a long time to pay off.
+It might not even be worth the line of credit in the first place – so do your math carefully.
+Bear in mind that collecting this high interest could take a long time to pay off.

 There are debt repayment programs to help you get out of debt.
 This help when you cannot seem to get approved elsewhere.
 These programs promise you to have 0% interest rates and to be out of debt within a few years.
 They also roll your payments into one big payment.

 Like I said earlier, this can be very beneficial and save a lot of time in the long run.
 Like with all loans and services, be careful.
 There have been some instances where the person seeking help is scammed.
 The best thing I recommend is to speak with a non-profit Credit Counsellor.